bluenviron/mediamtx/README.md

 * Read and publish live streams with UDP and TCP
 * Each stream can have multiple video and audio tracks, encoded in any format (including H264, H265, VP8, MP3, AAC, Opus, PCM)
 * Publish multiple streams at once, each in a separate path, that can be read by multiple users
-* Pull and serve streams from other RTSP servers, always or on-demand (RTSP proxy)
+* Pull and serve streams from other RTSP or RTMP servers, always or on-demand (RTSP proxy)
 * Provide separate authentication for reading and publishing
 * Run custom commands when clients connect, disconnect, read or publish streams
 * Compatible with Linux, Windows and Mac, does not require any dependency or interpreter, it's a single executable